-On the table, there was also a pair of women’s 11 B brown leather riding boots.
-They fit perfectly.
-I immediately resolved to donate my Payless boots to the thrift shop as soon as I got home.
+Also on the table were a pair of women’s 11 B brown leather riding boots.
+They also fit perfectly, and I resolved to donate my Payless boots to the thrift shop as soon as I got home.

 Terri called to me from the back of the store; she’d found more shoes.
 I picked up my two boxes and wandered to the back, where I picked up a single plaid box from the shelf.
 It contained a pair of women’s 11 B moccasin-style slippers, in red plaid heavy flannel with a black faux-shearling lining.
-They were marked down to $13.50, and caused me to forget that my unicorn slippers ever existed.
+They were marked down to $13.50, and caused me to forget that the worn-out unicorn slippers I’ve been slumming around the house in for years ever existed.

-I walked out of the store with three pairs of quality shoes/boots/slippers for less than $90, which I am counting as an absolute frugality win.
+I walked out of the store with three pairs of shoes/boots/slippers for less than $90, which I am counting as an absolute frugality win.
 These shoes are also marked down online currently, but nowhere near to where they’re marked down in the store.
 If you have a G.H.
-Bass outlet close by, definitely swing by and see if you can score some quality footwear for $33!
+Bass outlet close by, definitely swing by and see if you can score some $33 footwear!

 I’m super excited to wear these… it needs to cool down and actually start looking like autumn in northeast Ohio so I can pair the loafers with some wool sweaters, and the riding boots with skinny jeans and flannels!
 The slippers are already my “work shoes”, since I work from home, although if I still had an office they probably would have become my “office slippers”… don’t knock it if you haven’t tried it, I know several other people with office slippers!